ruben2020/codequery/README.md

 On Linux, tar.gz, RPM and Debian package installations will be provided here: [CodeQuery@sourceforge downloads](https://sourceforge.net/projects/codequery/files/).

+On Mac, the software can be installed through [Brew](http://brew.sh/) using `brew install codequery`.

-To build on Linux, please read the [INSTALL-LINUX](doc/INSTALL-LINUX.md) file.
+To build on Linux and Mac, please read the [INSTALL-LINUX](doc/INSTALL-LINUX.md) file.

 Version 15.8a of [cscope](http://cscope.sourceforge.net/) or higher, works best with CodeQuery.